Scheduled MonumentsWalesPlas Perthi Burial Mound

 What is Plas Perthi Burial Mound?

-Plas Perthi Burial Mound is a round barrow located in Denbighshire, Wales, dating to the Bronze Age period.
+Plas Perthi Burial Mound is a round barrow located in Denbighshire, Wales, and represents a funerary monument of prehistoric date.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE192.

 What period does Plas Perthi Burial Mound date from?

 Plas Perthi Burial Mound dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Plas Perthi Burial Mound?